commercetools/commercetools-sunrise-java-training/app/bettertitles/README.md

 There is no template change required.

-Still missing is to wire the component for the use in multiple controllers in [Module.java](../../app/Module.java) and also changing the PageData header title field by using a hook
+Still missing is to wire the [BetterTitlesComponent](BetterTitlesComponent.java) for the use in multiple controllers in [Module.java](../../app/Module.java) and also changing the PageData header title field by using a hook